The Remote Worker Grant Program was created by the Vermont Legislature to encourage professionals interested in moving to Vermont to make the leap.

 - Documentation of Qualifying Remote Worker Expenses (see Section 4 of Part A: EMPLOYEE)

-Applications will be accepted after January 1, 2019.
-Remote Worker Grants will be awarded on a first come, first served basis upon receipt of complete and error free applications.
-Subject to funding availability, applicants may receive up to $5,000 per year.
-The application is for one year only (2019).
+Applications will be accepted until funds are depleted.
+Remote Worker Grants are awarded on a first come, first served basis upon receipt of complete and error free applications.
+Subject to funding availability, applicants may receive up to $5,000 per year for up to two years.
 There is a limit of one Remote Worker Grant per household per year.